Automattic/jetpack/extensions/shared/components/audio-player/README.md

 ## Overview

-This component forms the audio element of the podcast player.
+This component forms the audio element of any  podcast player.
 It has been abstracted and moved to the shared components, so that it can be used by other blocks.

 The principle behind the component is for it to act like a controlled `form` input, with its state being managed elsewhere.